 The CHQC’s activities are currently spearheaded by three active working groups:Care Coordination Key Elements Task Force:

 Output: A Care Coordination Key Elements Framework that identifies priority elements developed from families’ desired outcomes of care coordination.
 These care coordination elements are linked to process, structure, and outcome measures that can be used to monitor their adoption.Communication and Confidentiality Task Force:

-Output: A Communications and Confidentiality Resource Guide that addresses questions about information sharing and perceived barriers, and compiles communication tools for the various members of the child’s coordination networkMeasure Development Workgroup:
+Output: Communication Matters: A Guide for Sharing Information About a Child’s Care addresses questions about information sharing and perceived barriers, and compiles communication tools for the various members of the child’s coordination networkMeasure Development Workgroup:

 Output: A network of measurement experts who help drive the measurement capacity in the state and lead the recommendation of new care coordination measure concepts for children with behavioral health needs

 The CHQC advocates for the inclusion of a pediatric focus in health policy and new system design forums where pediatrics is often under-represented.
 Priorities include the importance of prevention and early intervention, the different considerations for children with special health care needs compared to adults with significant chronic conditions, and the consequences of using adult quality measures that have not been validated for pediatric populations.
 To ensure appropriate consideration of children’s issues, the CHQC has been actively engaged in policy and planning discussions in the state, including: